 Crucially for Kodi users, ExpressVPN is based in the British Virgin Islands.
 Or rather, it’s registered there, which is essentially the same thing.
 The BVI has no data retention laws and does not fall under the umbrella of the 5 eyes and 14 eyes country groups.
 These facts afford ExpressVPN the luxury of a trustworthy no-logging policy.
 It’s already been tested by law enforcement in Turkey and proved to be as good as it seems on paper.

 Among the many ExpressVPN selling points, speed and performance have a special place.
 This isn’t surprising, because the VPN has 2,000+ servers across 94 countries – both the volume and the spread are some of the biggest on the market.
 It’s safe to say that ExpressVPN occupies one of the top market positions in terms of speed.
 Great news for those in search of a fast Kodi VPN!

 ExpressVPN has a knack for bypassing geo-blocking measures, including those used by Netflix or BBC iPlayer.
 You might want to include these streaming platforms in your Kodi collection and Express will let you do that.
-Finally, this VPN is compatible with many devices, and while it doesn’t have custom TV apps, it does have a router app.
+Finally, this VPN is compatible with many devices.
+Although it doesn’t have native TV apps, it does have manual setup guides for the MediaStreamer feature and a router app.
 Running the VPN on your router will ensure the safety of your home connection and let you sidestep the stifling 3 simultaneous connections limit.

 Why isn’t it the best VPN for Kodi?
 A bit too expensive to justify for a very specific purpose.
-We’ll let you be the judge of that: ExpressVPN goes for $12.95 a month, $9.99 a month billed every 6 months, or $6.67 a month billed annually.
+We’ll let you be the judge of that: ExpressVPN goes for $12.95/month, $9.99/month billed every 6 months, or $8.32/month billed annually.